Frequently Asked Questions

 Why isn’t your campaign addressing other important housing-related needs, such as zoning, policy, homeownership, the lack of living wages paid by employers, or the regulation of unfettered market forces, such as when hedge funds buy up homes in neighborhoods like “First Filing” and drive up prices and costs for everyone?

 Broomfield’s cross-spectrum housing challenges are many and absolutely need to be addressed.
 Our current ballot campaign is focusing on our community’s MOST URGENT housing-related needs first, because residents on the verge of housing instability and homelessness need “a hand up” right now.
 At the same time, this is a first step in a multi-step journey toward housing stability for all in Broomfield.
-We want to be proactive, not reactive by conducting our ballot campaign now before our crisis gets even worse.
+We want to be proactive, not reactive, before our crisis gets even worse.
 The longer it goes unaddressed, the more Broomfielders will be added to the thousands who are already struggling.

 Much good work to address this solvable, humanitarian crisis has been and is being done by local, on-the-ground non-profit agencies such as Broomfield FISH, Senior Resources Board, Almost Home, the Refuge, FRIENDS of Broomfield, Flatirons Habitat for Humanity, A Precious Child, and many others.
 But those agencies simply don’t have enough financial or staff resources to meet the steadily growing needs they’re seeing from local residents.
 We need to respond to the current tidal wave of need we’re seeing, and we need to respond now.